Audio-tactile pedestrian facilities

 - equipment availability programming of works

-Where Council determines that there is a need for an audio-tactile device at the new crossing, the hours of operation of the audio-tactile device may be determined following consultation with the Guide Dogs Association, Visually Impaired Association (VIA), Blind Citizens Australia (BCA) and other affected parties (including residents in close proximity).
+Where there is a need for a pedestrian crossing a audio-tactile device at the new crossing, the audio level of the audio-tactile device may be determined following consultation with the Guide Dogs Association, Visually Impaired Association (VIA), Blind Citizens Australia (BCA) and other affected parties (including residents in close proximity).

 2. Installation of audio-tactile devices at existing signalised crossings